 Monitor Devices for Noncompliance

-To ensure that all devices are compliant with any regulations you must follow, they should be monitored continuously with automated policies put in place.
+Ensure that all devices are compliant with any regulations you have to follow by monitoring them continuously with automated policies put in place.
 These policies should take into account the fact that users may try to remove corporate management from their mobile device.
-In response to this, access to corporate resources should be restricted.
+As a response to this, restrict their access to corporate resources.
 Users could also attempt to bypass operating system restrictions by jailbreaking their device.
 This puts that device at risk of being targeted by a malware attack.
 If a device is jailbroken, the container, corporate apps, and sensitive data should be selectively wiped.

 Latest posts by Tess Hanna (see all)